 Note 1 – Legend has it that many followed Walfrid every day to the church in Groningen barefoot too.
-One day in winter when it had been snowing, one of his followers could not keep up because his feet were too cold, Walfrid said to the man to place his feet in his footprints.
+Like a true monk of the Nodosi order.
+One day in winter when it had been snowing, one of Walfrid’s followers could not keep up because his feet were too cold, Walfrid said to the man to place his feet in his footprints.
 Walfrid’s footprints in the snow miraculously stayed warm.

 Note 3 – Since football somehow seeped into this post, we should mention that the internationally renowned football player Arjen Robbe was born in Bedum in 1985.
 He played among others at Chelsea, Real Madrid, and Bayern Munich.
 Currently, Robbe plays at FC Groningen again.
 Was Robbe blessed by the miracle skies above Bedum as well?

 By the way, Brother Walfrid from Ireland is buried in the Mount Saint Michael Cemetery in Dumfries on the Ninth, Scotland.
 According to some, etymologically Dumfries can be explained as the dun ‘stronghold’ of the Frisians (McClure 1910).
 We will use every opportunity to connect everything with Frisia, of course, and hold on to this more than a century-old explanation.
 May Brother Walfrid rest in peace.

 Note 4 – Besides the Saint Walfrid church in Bedum, there is also a Walfrid church in the village of Welferding near Sarreguemines in France.
 Located on the banks of the River Saar, bordering Germany.
 Yet another church dedicated to Walfrid exists at the town of Kingscroft in Quebec, Canada.
 It is the Église de Saint Wilfrid de Kingscroft.
 Named after parish-priest father Wilfrid Lussier.